willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

 Wind speed | A number that represents kph (kilometers per hour) | `21` means 21 kph Humidity | A number between 0-100 that represents a percentage| `80` means 80 percent humidity.
 Precipitation | A number between 0-100 that represents a percentage| `50` means 50 percent chance of precipitation

-# What do I need to use this API?

-To use GetMyWeather, you will need know to simple HTML and Javascript syntax.

 # How much does this it cost?